snamjoshi/snamjoshi.github.io/docs/research.md

 ## Personal research

-**Active inference textbook** (Summer 2019-present): My primary research focus is the development of a textbook and other educational resources around active inference.
+**Active inference textbook** (Summer 2019-present): My primary research focus is the development of a textbook and other educational resources around the field of Active Inference.
 I have worked on this book outside of work but since January 2023 I have been on sabbatical to focus on it exclusively.
 More detailed information is given on the [textbook](faif.md) page.

 **Animal learning-based AI** (December 2021-present): In collaboration with [Roy Clymer](https://matheta.com/) we are writing a paper to showcase his work on an AI model inspired by animal learning.
-The model is based on synaptic connections but is entirely different in construction with feed-forward neural networks; superficially the model has some similarities with spiking neural networks.
-It includes an agent-environment loop and is capable of fairly complex behavioral chaining and learning in continuous time without any explicit calculations of gradients.
+The model is based on a model of the synapse but is entirely different in construction from feed-forward neural networks and does not learn through backpropogation; superficially the model has some similarities with spiking neural networks.
+It includes an agent-environment interaction loop and is capable of fairly complex behavioral chaining and learning in continuous time without any explicit calculations of gradients.
 More information and proof of concept results (using a Roomba) can be found on Roy's website linked above and in [this YouTube video](https://youtu.be/9IE-STHKxew).

 **Asynchronous federated learning** (December 2022-present): In collaboration with my co-worker ZZ Si.
 As part of my work at KUNGFU.AI we had to utilize federated learning in order to prevent the mixture of private patient data stored in different AWS cloud accounts.
 Federated learning as implemented by tools such as [Flwr](https://flower.dev/) require synchronous learning where the slowest dataset to train becomes the bottleneck for the other datasets.
 ZZ developed the idea and original implementation of an asychronous federated learning architecture that we worked together into a Python package (not yet public).
 With our asynchronous federated learning setup it is possible to eliminate issues caused by bottlenecking datasets.